 "The U.S. Food and Drug Administration today approved Dotarem (gadoterate meglumine) for use in magnetic resonance imaging (MRI) of the brain, spine and associated tissues of patients ages 2 years and older.

 Dotarem is a gadolinium-based"...

 Excessive doses of FLOLAN were associated with flushing, headache, hypotension, tachycardia, nausea, vomiting, and diarrhea during clinical trials.

-One patient with PAH/CTD accidentally received 50 mL of an unspecified concentration of FLOLAN (epoprostenol sodium) .
+One patient with PAH/SSD accidentally received 50 mL of an unspecified concentration of FLOLAN.
 The patient vomited and became unconscious with an initially unrecordable blood pressure.
-FLOLAN (epoprostenol sodium) was discontinued and the patient regained consciousness within seconds.
-In clinical practice, fatal occurrences of hypoxemia, hypotension, and respiratory arrest have been reported following overdosage of FLOLAN (epoprostenol sodium) .
+FLOLAN was discontinued and the patient regained consciousness within seconds.

-FLOLAN (epoprostenol sodium) is also contraindicated in patients with known hypersensitivity to the drug or to structurally related compounds.
+FLOLAN is contraindicated in patients with a hypersensitivity to the drug or any of its ingredients.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Flolan Information

 Flolan - User Reviews

 Flolan User Reviews